cschotte/blog/content/posts/Calculate the availability and SLA for your Azure solution/index.md

 ## Services in Parallel

 When services are in **parallel**, the situation changes.
 The availability doesn’t depend on the services together.
-For the solution were services A and B in parallel to be available, $A\ \cup\ B$ (The symbol $\cup$ means ‘or’) needs to be available.
+For the solution were services $A$ and $B$ in parallel to be available, $A\ \cup\ B$ (The symbol $\cup$ means ‘or’) needs to be available.
 When one of them is down, the solution is still available.

 To calculate the availability of this solution, we need to know the probability that a service is not available.
-The probability that service A is not available is defined as:
+The probability that service $A$ is not available is defined as:

 > $P\left(\lnot A\right)=1-P\left(A\right)$